chiraag-kakar/PyAutomation/pdf2text/pdf2text.md

 ## Dependency Explained
 ---

-For extracting text from a PDF file we will be using the PdfFileReader class which is used to initialize PdfFileReader object, taking a stream parameter, in which we will provide the file stream for the PDF file.
+For extracting text from a PDF file we will be using the *PdfFileReader class* which is used to initialize *PdfFileReader object*, taking a stream parameter, in which we will provide the file stream for the PDF file.

-Once we have the PdfFileReader object ready, we can use its methods like getDocumentInfo() to get the file information, or getNumPages() to get the total number of pages in the PDF file.
+Once we have the *PdfFileReader object* ready, we can use its methods like *getDocumentInfo()* to get the file information, or *getNumPages()* to get the total number of pages in the PDF file.
-Then we have the getPage() method to get the page from the PDF file using the page index which starts from 0, and finally the extractText() method which is used to extract the text from the PDF file page.
+Then we have the *getPage()* method to get the page from the PDF file using the page index which starts from 0, and finally the *extractText()* method which is used to extract the text from the PDF file page.

 ---